pebender/alexa-for-lg-webos-tv/docs.in/pages/design/skill-to-bridge-interface.md

 #### The Bridge Token Authorization

-On the link's test interface, the bridge verifies that the bridge token belongs to an authorized user of the bridge.

-On the link's service interface, the bridge verifies that the bridge token belongs to an authorized user of the bridge.
+The bridge verifies that the bridge token belongs to an authorized user of the bridge.
 In addition, it verifies that the bridgeToken is not stale.
-It does this by making sure that the bridge token is for a linked Amazon Account and that the bridge token was requested using the same skill access token as the access token found in the CS/SHS request message being transported by the link's service interface.
+It does this by making sure that the bridge token is for a linked Amazon Account and that the bridge token was requested using the same skill access token as the access token found in the request message being transported by the link's interface.
 Therefore, the skill should ensure that a user's bridge token does not fail authorization for this reason by requesting a new bridge token for the user when it receives a CS/SHS request message for the user with a new access token.

 ## The Login Interface